andrejbauer/formalized-mathematics-in-lean/formath/02-installation-party.md

 # Lean installation party

-This is not going to be a regular lecture, but rather an online gathering whose purpose is to make sure that all course participants have successfully installed the software needed for the course.
+This is not a regular lecture, but rather an online gathering whose purpose is to make sure that all course participants have successfully installed the software needed for the course.

 ## Instructions